Maximizing use of existing data to strengthen program design, evaluation and impact, known as MaxData

 September 2018 – September 2020

-- Increased use of high quality, publicly available data to inform program design, implementation, evaluation, thus leading to the potential of redirecting resources to strengthen project activities;
+- Potential for increased use of high quality, publicly available data to inform program design, implementation, evaluation, thus leading to the potential of redirecting resources to strengthen project activities;

-- Increased capacity of researchers, NGOs, and in-country leaders to collect, analyse, and utilize publicly available data to meet their baseline data needs;
+- Potential for increased capacity of researchers, NGOs, and in-country leaders to collect, analyse, and utilize publicly available data to meet their baseline data needs;

-- Stronger design, monitoring, and evaluation of projects leading to greater impact on health and gender equality.
+- Potential for stronger design, monitoring, and evaluation of projects leading to greater impact on health and gender equality.

 Related Links – external: https://www.canwach.ca/canadian-collaborative-global-health